tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

     >>> cor_base = np.corrcoef(np.stack([s.fits["Displacement"]["Transient"].data.values[:, 1]
     ...                                  for s in net]))

-Using L1 iteration at each station independently (=locally) does not solve the problem, either, but let's still have a look at the same two stations when we add that:
+Using L1 iteration (which approximates the L0 norm) at each station independently (=locally) does not solve the problem, either, but let's still have a look at the same two stations when we add that:

 .. doctest::

     >>> net.fitevalres(ts_description="Displacement", solver="lasso_regression",
-    ...                penalty=10, reweight_max_iters=5,
+    ...                penalty=1, reweight_max_iters=5,
     ...                output_description="Fit_L1R5", residual_description="Res_L1R5")
     >>> for stat in net:
     ...     stat["Trans_L1R5"] = stat.fits["Displacement"]["Transient"].copy(only_data=True)